+HONEYWELL

-HONEYWELL This Proxy is Solicited on Behalf of the Board of Directors of Honeywell International Inc. Annual Meeting of Shareowners - April 28, 2008
+This Proxy is Solicited on Behalf of the Board of Directors of Honeywell International Inc. Annual Meeting of Shareowners - April 28, 2008

-The undersigned hereby appoints David M. Cote, Peter M. Kreindler and Thomas F. Larkins as proxies (each with the power to act alone and with full power of substitution) to vote, as de herein, all shares the undersigned is entitled to vote at the Annual Meeting of Shareowners of Honeywell International Inc. to be held on April 28, 2008, and at any and all adjournments thereof.
-The are authorized to vote in their discretion upon such other business as may properly come before the Meeting and any and all adjournments thereof.
+The undersigned hereby appoints David M. Cote, Peter M. Kreindler and Thomas F. Larkins as proxies (each with the power to act alone and with full power of substitution) to vote, as designated herein, all s undersigned is entitled to vote at the Annual Meeting of Shareowners of Honeywell International Inc. to be held on April 28, 2008, and at any and all adjournments thereof.
+The proxies are authorized to vote in their upon such other business as may properly come before the Meeting and any and all adjournments thereof.

 Your vote on the election of Directors and the other proposals described in the accompanying Proxy Statement may be specified on the reverse side.
-The nominees for Director are: Gr Bethune, Jaime Chico Pardo, David M. Cote, D. Scott Davis, Linnet F. Deily, Clive R. Hollick, Bradley T. Sheares, Eric K. Shinseki, John R. Stafford, Michael W. Wright.
+The nominees for Director are: Gordon M. Bethune, Ja Pardo, David M. Cote, D. Scott Davis, Linnet F. Deily, Clive R. Hollick, Ivan G. Seidenberg, Bradley T. Sheares, Eric K. Shinseki, John R. Stafford, Michael W. Wright.

-IF PROPERLY SIGNED, DATED AND RETURNED, THIS PROXY WILL BE VOTED AS SPECIFIED ON THE REVERSE SIDE OR, IF NO CHOICE IS SPECIFIED, THIS PROXY WILL BE FOR THE ELECTION OF ALL NOMINEES FOR DIRECTOR, "FOR" PROPOSALS 2 AND 3 AND "AGAINST" PROPOSAL 4.
-PLEASE NOTE: PHONE AND INTERNET VOTING CUTOFF IS 1 EST ON APRIL 27, 2008.
+IF PROPERLY SIGNED, DATED AND RETURNED, THIS PROXY WILL BE VOTED AS SPECIFIED ON THE REVERSE SIDE OR, IF NO CHOICE IS SPECIFIED, THIS PROXY WILL BE VOTED FOR THE E OF ALL NOMINEES FOR DIRECTOR, "FOR" PROPOSALS 2 AND 3 AND "AGAINST" PROPOSAL 4.
+PLEASE NOTE: PHONE AND INTERNET VOTING CUTOFF IS 11:59 PM EST ON APRIL 27, 2008.

-This instruction and proxy card is also solicited by the Board of Directors of Honeywell International Inc. (the "Company") for use at the Annual Meeting of Shareowners on April 28, 2008 by who participate in the Honeywell Savings and Ownership Plan.
+This instruction and proxy card is also solicited by the Board of Directors of Honeywell International Inc. (the "Company") for use at the Annual Meeting of Shareowners on April 28, 2008 by persons who particip Honeywell Savings and Ownership Plan.
 PHONE AND INTERNET VOTING CUTOFF FOR SAVINGS PLAN PARTICIPANTS IS 5:00 PM EST ON APRIL 24, 2008.

-By signing this instruction and proxy card, or by voting by phone or Internet, the undersigned hereby directs State Street Bank and Trust Company, Trustee under the Plan, to vote, as de herein, all shares of common stock with respect to which the undersigned is entitled to direct the Trustee as to voting under the plan at the Annual Meeting of Shareowners of Honeywell Internation be held on April 28, 2008, and at any and all adjournments thereof.
-The Trustee is also authorized to vote such shares in connection with the transaction of such other business as may properly cor the Meeting and any and all adjournments thereof.
+By signing this instruction and proxy card, or by voting by phone or Internet, the undersigned hereby directs State Street Bank and Trust Company, Trustee under the Plan, to vote, as designated herein, all common stock with respect to which the undersigned is entitled to direct the Trustee as to voting under the plan at the Annual Meeting of Shareowners of Honeywell International Inc. to be held on April 28, 2008, and all adjournments thereof.
+The Trustee is also authorized to vote such shares in connection with the transaction of such other business as may properly come before the Meeting and any and all adjournments thereof.

 Your vote on the election of Directors and the other proposals described in the accompanying Proxy Statement may be specified on the reverse side.
-The nominees for Director are: Go Bethune, Jaime Chico Pardo, David M. Cote, D. Scott Davis, Linnet F. Deily, Clive R. Hollick, Bradley T. Sheares, Eric K. Shinseki, John R. Stafford, Michael W. Wright.
+The nominees for Director are: Gordon M. Bethune, Ja Pardo, David M. Cote, D. Scott Davis, Linnet F. Deily, Clive R. Hollick, Ivan G. Seidenberg, Bradley T. Sheares, Eric K. Shinseki, John R. Stafford, Michael W. Wright.

-IF PROPERLY SIGNED, DATED AND RETURNED, THE SHARES ATTRIBUTABLE TO THE ACCOUNT WILL BE VOTED BY THE TRUSTEE AS SPECIFIED ON THE REVERSE SIDE O CHOICE IS SPECIFIED, SUCH SHARES WILL BE VOTED FOR THE ELECTION OF ALL NOMINEES FOR DIRECTOR, "FOR" PROPOSALS 2 AND 3 AND "AGAINST" PROPOSAL 4.
-THE T WILL VOTE SHARES AS TO WHICH NO DIRECTIONS ARE RECEIVED IN THE SAME RATIO AS SHARES WITH RESPECT TO WHICH DIRECTIONS HAVE BEEN RECEIVED FROM PARTICIPANTS IN THE PLAN.
+IF PROPERLY SIGNED, DATED AND RETURNED, THE SHARES ATTRIBUTABLE TO THE ACCOUNT WILL BE VOTED BY THE TRUSTEE AS SPECIFIED ON THE REVERSE SIDE OR, IF NO C SPECIFIED, SUCH SHARES WILL BE VOTED FOR THE ELECTION OF ALL NOMINEES FOR DIRECTOR, "FOR" PROPOSALS 2 AND 3 AND "AGAINST" PROPOSAL 4.
+THE TRUSTEE WILL VOTE SHARE WHICH NO DIRECTIONS ARE RECEIVED IN THE SAME RATIO AS SHARES WITH RESPECT TO WHICH DIRECTIONS HAVE BEEN RECEIVED FROM OTHER PARTICIPANTS IN THE PLAN.